Athletics and Recreation

 Informal Recreation

 The Harold Alfond Athletics and Recreation Center (HAARC) is available for “walk-in” informal recreation or self-directed programming at specified hours.
-Ample time is available for fitness conditioning, walking, lap and open swimming, ice skating, as well as court/field sports such as basketball, volleyball, badminton, squash, and indoor soccer.
+Ample time is available for fitness conditioning, walking, lap and open swimming, ice skating, as well as court/field sports such as basketball, volleyball, squash, and indoor soccer.

 Intramural Sports